 - 1. The student must meet the normal requirements for admittance to the seminary and to the specific degree program.
 The student who has not completed his or her first master's degree may be admitted provisionally to the second degree program, pending completion of the first degree. - 2.
 Credits earned by the student completing his or her first master's degree may be used to meet the requirements of the second master's degree, provided those credits were earned within five years of admission to the second degree program. - 3.
-The student shall meet all requirements for the second degree, including experiential learning requirements. - 4.
-Completion of the second degree includes a minimum of 24 semester hours taken at Tozer Seminary beyond the degree program requiring the greater number of hours.
+The student shall meet all requirements for the second degree, including experiential learning requirements. - 5.
+Completion of the second degree includes a minimum of 24 semester hours taken at Tozer Seminary beyond the degree

-Application Fee \$35

-Admission Deposit\$ 200
+Admission Deposit: \$200

-Tuition per credit (unit)\$ 426
+Tuition per credit (credit): \$426

-Tuition per course (example)\$1,2 278
+Tuition per course (example): \$1,278

-Audit tuition (1/3 of tuition) per credit\$ 142
+Audit tuition per credit: \$50

-Payment Plan Fee (3-4 months) \$50
+Payment Plan Fee: \$50

-Late Payment Fee\$ 100
+Late Payment Fee: \$100

-Graduate Fee\$ 125
+Graduate Fee: \$125